 Waste load allocations for stormwater discharges are expressed as a percent reduction instead of a numeric concentration due to the uncertain nature of stormwater discharge volumes and recurrence intervals.
 All current and future regulated stormwater discharges are required to meet the percentage reduction or the existing instream standard for the pollutant of concern.
-Table 7 presents the reductions needed for the impaired segments.
-The percent reductions identified for the impaired stations in this document also apply to the bacteria waste loads attributable to those areas of the watershed which are covered or will be covered under TS4 and MS4 NPDES permits.
+Table 7 presents the reduction needed for the impaired segment.
+The percent reduction identified for the impaired station in this document also applies to the bacteria waste loads attributable to those areas of the watershed which are covered or will be covered under TS4 and MS4 NPDES permits.